 Secretary: Liza Patterson

-I am studying Accounting and Management Information Systems, to which most peple respond, "Eww."
-I like it anyway.
+I am majoring in Accounting and Management Information Systems.
 I read, sing, play the piano, craft, and absolutely love playing games.
-I also have a great collection of movies and TV shows, including the important ones like Arrow, House, Harry Potter, Marvel, Disney, and Lord of the Rings.
+I also have a great collection of movies and TV shows, including the super important ones like Arrow, Suits, Harry Potter, Marvel, Disney, and Star Wars.
 Other than my indoor activities, I enjoy fishing, hiking, horseback riding, and exploring the world.
-My recent adventures include the Grand Canyon, Alaska, South America, Japan, and Ghana.
+My recent adventures include Japan, the Grand Canyon, Alaska, South America, and Ghana.
 SAEL has given me the opportunity to better define my personal ideas of ethics, and though I still have many questions about ethics which I feel I may never come to any conclusions about, I am working on a strong foundation from which to base my answers.

 Marketing: Chris Vaughan

 I am a junior majoring in Marketing and International Business.
 My current plan is to learn Mandarin Chinese and become an international manufacturing consultant.
 If things change, I'll simply do something else!
 Outside of school, I love to do just everything.
 I especially enjoy reading, swimming, soccer, strategy games, painting, and a healthy dose of White Collar once in a while.
 I have a strong passion for people in general.
 I love seeing people in the world, and watching how they react to life's many events.
 This is why I am a strong advocate for the SAEL program.
 I believe that all of the difference in the world can be made with ethical and informed leaders, which is why I've dedicated a portion of my time to becoming a better leader myself.

 Information Officer: Kyle Roach